Colorado-State-University-Stasevich-Lab/scFv_Pmpnn_AF2/README.md

 ## Optional web interface: `web_run_pipeline_full.py`

 The web interface is optional and simply wraps the same shell pipeline.
+This would typically run in a separate environment:

+Example setup:

+conda create -n scfv_web python=3.10
+conda activate scfv_web
+pip install gradio fastapi uvicorn

 ### What it does